rambon99/Fire-Emblem-Awakening-Randomizer/README.md

 1. Right click on Awakening on Citra
 2. Select "Open Mod Location"
 3. Place the romfs files in there

+# Contact
+If you have any sort of errors or whatever, please contact me on discord at rambon99.
+Will I respond?
+Maybe.
+Probably not.
+But I don't really check a lot of other sites, so realistically speaking that's probably the best place to reach out to me.
+Thanks.

 # Afterword